andresriancho/w3af/doc/sphinx/report-a-bug.rst

 Nobody likes false positives, you go from the adrenaline of "The site is vulnerable to SQL injection!" to "Nope, false positive" in less than a minute.
 Not good for your heart.

-Please report the false positivese `like bugs <https://github.com/andresriancho/w3af/issues/new>`_ , in our repository.
+Please report the false positives `like bugs <https://github.com/andresriancho/w3af/issues/new>`_ , in our repository.
 Include as much information as possible, remember that we'll have to verify the false positive, write a unittest and then fix it.